robdir/eval-front/README.md

 progress.

 Our goal was to a create a 'Student Evaluation Tool' - namely an application which could:
--List all 'batches' of classes or students
+---List all 'batches' of classes or students
--List all students belonging to a class, with related data -'Randomly' select a student from the selected class -Store an evaluation of the student for the current date (red/orange/green) -Only be accessed by a user with administrator privileges.
+---List all students belonging to a class, with related data
+---'Randomly' select a student from the selected class
+---Store an evaluation of the student for the current date (red/orange/green)
+---Only be accessed by a user with administrator privileges.

 This application was entirely written within the ReactJS framework (see bootstrapped with create-react-app below), both on the front-end(React and Redux) and back-end (Express API).